Willem Kieft

-Willem Kieft (September 1597 – September 27, 1647) was a Dutch merchant and the Director of New Netherland (of which New Amsterdam was the capital) from 1638 to 1647.
+Willem Kieft, also Wilhelm Kieft, (September 1597 – September 27, 1647) was a Dutch merchant and the Director of New Netherland (of which New Amsterdam was the capital) from 1638 to 1647.

 Life and career

 Willem Kieft was appointed to the rank of director by the Dutch West India Company in 1638.
 He formed the council of twelve men, the first representative body in New Netherland, but ignored its advice.

-He tried to tax, and then, drive out, local Native Americans.
-He ordered attacks on Pavonia and Corlears Hook on February 25, 1643 in a massacre (129 Dutch soldiers killed 120 Indians, including women and children).
+He tried to tax, and then drive out, local Native Americans.
+He ordered attacks on Pavonia and Corlears Hook on February 25, 1643, which erupted into a horrific massacre (129 Dutch soldiers killed 120 Indians, including women and children).
 The Dutch local citizen advisory group had been specifically against such a raid, and were aghast when they heard the details.
-"Infants were torn from their mother's breasts, and hacked to pieces in the presence of their parents, and pieces thrown into the fire and in the water, and other sucklings, being bound to small boards, were cut, stuck, and pierced, and miserably massacred in a manner to move a heart of stone.
-Some were thrown into the river, and when the fathers and mothers endeavored to save them, the soldiers would not let them come on land but made both parents and children drown".
 This was followed by retaliations resulting in what would become known as Kieft's War (1643–1645).
-The war took a huge toll on both sides, and Dutch West India Company Board of Directors fired him in 1647.
-He was replaced with Peter Stuyvesant.
+The war took a huge toll on both sides, and the directors of the Dutch West India Company dismissed him in 1647.
+Peter Stuyvesant succeeded Kieft in office.

-He died on September 27, 1647 in the Princess Amelia shipwreck near Swansea, Wales, en route to Amsterdam to defend himself, along with many of his opponents, including the Rev. Everardus Bogardus.
+Kieft died on September 27, 1647, in the Princess Amelia shipwreck near Swansea, Wales, en route to Amsterdam to defend himself, along with many of his opponents, including the Rev. Everardus Bogardus.
 His archive was also lost, so his exact role cannot be established apart from what his opponents wrote of him.

+Legacy

 He is depicted in the Gods of Manhattan series by Scott Mebus.